 *Last minute changes often happen.
 Better to download as close to the event as possible.

-There is potable water at the start line, but no food.
+There is lmited water at the start line fill up before you arrive, but there will be water on hand as well.
+There is no food at the start line.
 Eat before you arrive so you're fueled and ready to ride.

 Food along the course is chosen for its nutritional quality, carbohydrate and potassium replacement, taste and quantity.
 The ride food is not meant to be a meal, but food that will keep you going without filling you up.
 If you have special food needs, please plan accordingly and have a few bars or snacks that you KNOW you can eat.
 Food stops also provide water, portable toilets, mechanical and medical assistance.

-Wilcox Family Farms will be once again be onsite at the McKenna Elementary School mini-stop distributing free samples of their 100% organic and cage free hard boiled eggs.
-Wilcox Farms is a 4th generation family business that continues the tradition of sustainable farming by providing the Northwest with quality, local egg products.
+Wilcox Family Farms will once again be onsite at the McKenna Elementary School mini-stop distributing free samples of their 100% organic and cage-free hard boiled eggs.
+Wilcox Farms is a fourth generation family business that continues the tradition of sustainable farming by providing the Northwest with quality, local egg products.

 Official STP Food Stops/Medical Stations